bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫_**The different products/teams you want to contribute to

-> **_⚫_**Processes you’d like to participate in improving
+> **_⚫_**Processes you'd like to participate in improving

 ### Why should we hire you?

 > **_⚫_**Ultimately, every single question interviewers ask you is related to this overarching question: “Why should we hire you?”
 Interviewers want to know, as confidently as possible, that you will be a good hire.
-Therefore, your answer should confirm that you’ll be a good hire.
+Therefore, your answer should confirm that you'll be a good hire.

-> **_⚫_**Unlike the more specific questions we’ve outlined above, this question is a generic question that requires a concise but powerful answer.
+> **_⚫_**Unlike the more specific questions we've outlined above, this question is a generic question that requires a concise but powerful answer.
 Think about this as your elevator pitch — you should be able to sell yourself to the interview within a matter of minutes.

-> **_⚫_**To come up with your elevator pitch, you’ll need to do some planning and consolidation.
+> **_⚫_**To come up with your elevator pitch, you'll need to do some planning and consolidation.

 > **_⚫_**Here are some guiding questions for you to kickoff your brainstorming sessions:

-> **_⚫_**What are the most important qualifications for this position from the company’s perspective?
+> **_⚫_**What are the most important qualifications for this position from the company's perspective?

 > **_⚫_**What are my strong suits and how do they set me apart from others?